tazboyz16/Ubuntu-Server-Auto-Install/README.md

 Steps are under Wiki for installation and creating the ISO
 Before creating ISO edit FirstbootInstall.sh for what programs to be install

-If anyone has ideas to help set up the process faster or add more programs to this list feel free to reach out to me
+If anyone has ideas to help set up the process faster or add more programs to this list feel free to Click on the Feature Link

 **I will be replacing username, passwords with xxxusernamexxx and xxxpasswordxxx to help with replacing with credentials easy .... if anyone knows how to work in a "probing" .sh for that info to use on the full install let me know I will work it in**